-If you have a medical emergency that's sudden, urgent, and life-threatening, you should go to the nearest physician, hospital emergency room, or other urgent care facility.
-Your emergency care will be covered at 80% (assuming you have met the in-network annual deductible) under both Option 1 and Option 2 as long as:
+If you have a medical emergency that's sudden, urgent, and serious or life-threatening, you should go to the nearest physician, hospital emergency room, or other urgent care facility.
+Your emergency care will be covered at 80% (assuming you have met the in-network annual deductible) under both Option 1 and Option 2 as long as your health care company approves the care as being required for a true emergency.